-Our Board of Directors has determined that each of our current directors and each of our directors during fiscal 2012, other than Chun Ki Hong, qualify as "independent" as the term is defined by Nasdaq Marketplace Rule 5605(a)(2).
-The Board has determined that Chun Ki Hong is not independent because he is an executive officer of our company.
+Our Board of Directors has determined that each of our current directors and each of our directors during fiscal 2013, other than our Chief Executive Officer, Chun Ki Hong, qualify as "independent" as the term is defined by Nasdaq Marketplace Rule 5605(a)(2).
 In making this determination, the Board of Directors reviewed and discussed information provided by the directors and management with regard to each director's business and personal activities as they may relate to our management.